bazelbuild/bazel/site/docs/tutorial/java.md

             export JAVA_HOME="$(dirname $(dirname $(realpath $(which javac))))"
     *   On Windows:
-        1. Open the Control Panel
+        1. Open Control Panel.
-        2. Go to "System&nbsp;and&nbsp;Security" &gt; "System" &gt; "Advanced&nbsp;System&nbsp;Settings" &gt; "Advanced"&nbsp;tab &gt; "Environment&nbsp;Variables..."
+        2. Go to "System&nbsp;and&nbsp;Security" &gt; "System" &gt; "Advanced&nbsp;System&nbsp;Settings" &gt; "Advanced"&nbsp;tab &gt; "Environment&nbsp;Variables..." .
-        3. Under the "User variables" list (the one on the top), click "New..."
+        3. Under the "User&nbsp;variables" list (the one on the top), click "New...".
-        4. For "Variable name", enter `JAVA_HOME`
+        4. In the "Variable&nbsp;name" field, enter `JAVA_HOME`.
-        5. Click "Browse Directory..."
+        5. Click "Browse&nbsp;Directory...".
-        6. Navigate to the JDK directory (for example `C:\Program Files\Java\jdk1.8.0_152`), click "OK"
+        6. Navigate to the JDK directory (for example `C:\Program&nbsp;Files\Java\jdk1.8.0_152`).
+        7. Click "OK" on all dialog windows.

 ### Get the sample project